What is an AB 540 student?

 Step 2 Complete and submit the AB 540 Affidavit (California Non-Resident Tuition Exemption Request Form) with Oxnard College Admissions and Records.

-Step 3 Complete the Dream Act Application by March 2, 2014.
+Step 3 Complete the Dream Act Application.

 Step 4 Ask your high school counselor about your school-verified GPA (Non-SSN Cal Grant GPA Verification Form).
 You may need to give them permission to submit your GPA to the California Student Aid Commission (CSAC).